 The Cost of Dental Implants and Other Common Questions

-The cost for a dental implant or implants at our practice varies and depends on how many implants need to be placed, your choice of anesthesia, if extractions or bone grafts are needed, and the details of your insurance coverage.
+The cost for a dental implant or implants at our practice, in Mount Pleasant, SC, varies and depends on how many implants need to be placed, your choice of anesthesia, if extractions or bone grafts are needed, and the details of your insurance coverage.
 Our team will work with you to maximize your insurance reimbursement.
 We also offer payment options for your convenience.

 Introducing the Straumann® BLX Implant System

 The Straumann BLX implant system features Straumann’s cutting-edge surface technology SLActive®.
 This high-performance technology allows for faster treatment with increased implant stability, improving the process and overall outcome for patients.
 The extensive healing potential of SLActive shows significantly decreased vulnerability dips producing highly increased success rates, even in severely compromised patients with challenging treatment protocols.

 - The immediate placement allows patients to benefit from a one-phase implant surgery by reducing the need for a separate grafting procedure.
 These innovative implants can be installed securely and immediately after dental extractions in both single-tooth cases and full-arch.
 This reduces overall chair-time by more than 3 months.

 - SLActive reduces the osseointegration healing period from the traditional 12–16 weeks down to 4–6 weeks.
 The reduced healing times have shown outstanding success in compromised patient groups, such as irradiated patients, smokers, and diabetic patients.

 - The healing and temporary abutments do not fully seat inside of the implant.
 This design prevents temporary abutments from cold welding to the internal cone, making them easier to remove.
 The final abutments seat completely into the internal cone, creating a seal that prevents bacterial contamination.